 \section{Methods}

-In this work, we make mock NIRCAM-like observations of galaxies in the \astrid\ simulation in order to identify galaxies that fit the criteria of Little Red Dots wich are described in detail in section \ref{sec:results}.
+In this work, we make mock NIRCAM-like observations of galaxies in the \astrid\ simulation in order to identify galaxies that fit the criteria of LRDs which are described in detail in section \ref{sec:results}.
 We build on the imaging process detailed in \citet{Lachance_24}, adding light from AGNs, and the re-emission and dust occlusion of stellar birth clouds.